10/06/2022

 Because this coverage is fairly scant, you’re best off ensuring you have a separate travel insurance policy (or home contents insurance that covers luggage).
 You’re likely to be better off making an insurance claim instead of claiming via the airline.

-Key things to consider
+Other key things to consider

 You don’t have to take the flight